evmts/tevm-monorepo/packages/actions-types/docs/type-aliases/ForkHandler.md

 > **ForkHandler**: (`params`) => `Promise`\<[`ForkResult`](ForkResult.md)\>

-Forks the network with the given config.
+This is an unimplemented experimental feature
-If no config is provided it will fork the network that is currently connected.
+Triggers a fork against the given fork config.
+If no config is provided it will fork the current state If the current state is not proxying to an RPC and is just a vanilla VM it will throw

-If there is no config and no connected network, it will throw an error.
+Block tag is optional and defaults to 'latest'

 ## Throws